michaelfromyeg/michaeldemar.co/content/blog/hackathons/index.md

 ---
 title: "All about hackathons"
 date: "2019-01-17"
 description: "Last weekend, I participated in my first ever hackathon.
-HackED 2019 is put on by the Computer Engineering Club at the University of Alberta, and follows a similar format to most hackathons.
-Here's why the experience was so great, and why should should start attending!"
+Here, I reflect on how it went and why I think you should attend a hackathon, too."
 type: "blog"
 featuredImage: "hackathon.jpg"
 tags: ["hackathon", "advice", "high school", "java", "swing", "oop"]